 We do this inspired by the love and compassion of Jesus Christ and following the Safeguarding principles and policies of the Diocese of Brentwood.
 These are based on statutory guidelines and policies, which inform national guidance within the Catholic Church in England and Wales.

-If you know or believe that a child or vulnerable adult is in danger of being abused, or is subject to abuse, then immediately dial 999 for the police, who will help you.
+If you are concerned about the welfare of a child or adult at risk or believe that a child or vulnerable adult is in danger of being abused, or is subject to abuse, then do not delay in contacting the police telephoning 999.

-If you want to talk about an allegation of abuse, or if you are a survivor of historic abuse and want to talk about it with someone who will listen with sensitivity and care, then please contact our diocesan Safeguarding Coordinator, Simon Moules who will help in any possible way and he can be contacted on email@example.com.
+If you want to talk about an allegation of abuse, or if you are a survivor of historic abuse and want to talk about it with someone who will listen with sensitivity and care, then please contact our Diocesan Safeguarding Coordinator, Simon Moules who will help in any possible way and he can be contacted on:

 You can also phone the national “safe space” helpline on 0300 303 1056.
 This is a dedicated helpline for anyone who has been a survivor of abuse in a Catholic or Church of England faith setting (church, school, or anywhere else run by the church).
 You will find more information at https://www.safespacesenglandandwales.org.uk/

-We recommend that everyone should complete the free online safeguarding training but particularly those working with children and/or vulnerable adults.
-Please click on the link to the right for full details of the (E-learning) training modules and how to access them
+We recommend that everyone should complete the free online safeguarding training available on this safeguarding website, particularly those working in Parishes with children and/or vulnerable adults.
+Please click on the link to the right for full details of the available training modules (called E-learning) and how to access them

 As Catholics we believe that human life is sacred because from its beginning it involves the creative act of God and it remains forever in a special relationship with Him.
 Accordingly, we recognise that each human being, irrespective of age or circumstance, should be accorded the dignity and respect due to a child of God.